-5 The Electricity Regional Initiative Coordination Group was abolished in 2015, as the early implementation of the Internal Energy Market provisions extended beyond the regional dimension and was organised according to project-specific roadmaps.
+8 The Electricity Regional Initiative Coordination Group was abolished in 2015, as the early implementation of the Internal Energy Market provisions extended beyond the regional dimension and was organised according to project-specific roadmaps.

-6 On 29 March 2017, the United Kingdom notified the European Council of its intention to withdraw from the European Union.
-Therefore, subject to the outcome of the negotiations following such a notification, the United Kingdom may cease to be an EU Member State as of 30 March 2019 and, in such a case, the UK NRA would no longer be a member of the BoR as of that date.
+9 On 29 March 2017, the United Kingdom notified the European Council of its intention to withdraw from the European Union.
+The European Council, in agreement with the UK, has decided to extend the two-year period provided for in Article 50 TFEU to 31 October 2019 of the period provided for in article 50 of the Treaty on European Union.
+The United Kingdom may cease to be an EU Member State as of 31 October 2019 and, in such a case, the UK NRA would no longer be a member of the BoR as of that date.